Fun Orange County Parks

 Highlights

-You could view this as a highlight or a head-scratcher–there are two distinctly separate playgrounds comprising Bonita Canyon Sports Park.
+You could view this as a highlight or a head-scratcher--there are two distinctly separate playgrounds comprising Bonita Canyon Sports Park.

-Playground #1 is the first one you’ll hit on Ford Road.
-It’s appropriate for 5-12 year olds.
+Playground #1 is the first one you'll hit on Ford Road.
+It's appropriate for 5-12 year olds and it's near the baseball diamonds.
 My 7yo had a blast.
 It had monkey bars, zip track, high slides, even a smaller structure with tunnels and manipulatives.
-It also had 2 baby swings and 2 bench swings.
-Plenty of benches.
-Easy to view the kids.
-Nice bathrooms.

 Playground #2 is at the dead end of Ford Road and appropriate for 2-5 year olds (not really within walking distance).
-We piled in the car to visit this structure.
-It looked like a great birthday party spot, not very extensive play structure, another nice bathroom building, picnic tables, amphitheater, tennis courts, soccer field.
-No swings.
-No sand.
+We piled in the car to visit this play structure.
+This one doesn't have any swings, but it does have a ride-on airplane and a little clubhouse for pretend play.

-Conclusion: If all your kids are toddlers, you’ll be in heaven at Playground #2.
-If your children are all 5+ — Playground #1 is the one for you.
+Conclusion: If all your kids are toddlers, you'll be in heaven at Playground #2.
+If your children are all 5+ -- Playground #1 is the one for you.

-For me, with one child over 5 and the other under 5 — I’d rather play at San Miguel Park just around the corner.
+For me, with one child over 5 and the other under 5 -- I'd rather play at San Miguel Park just around the corner.

 Possibly busy when fields are in use.